-One of our principal stockholders own a significant percentage of our stock and, together with our other principal stockholders and management, will be able to exert significant control over matters subject to stockholder approval.
+One of our principal stockholders own a significant percentage of our stock and, together with our management, will be able to exert significant control over matters subject to stockholder approval.

-As of September 30, 2015, entities affiliated with New Enterprise Associates, a venture capital fund associated with one of our directors, collectively beneficially hold approximately 41.6% of our capital stock, including warrants exercisable for shares of our common stock, and together our executive officers, directors, and affiliated stockholders beneficially owned approximately 45.7% of our capital stock, including warrants exercisable for shares of our common stock.
+As of June 30, 2016, entities affiliated with New Enterprise Associates or NEA, a venture capital fund associated with one of our directors, collectively beneficially hold approximately 36.6% of our capital stock, including warrants exercisable for shares of our common stock, and NEA together with our executive officers and directors beneficially owned approximately 37.2% of our capital stock, including warrants exercisable for shares of our common stock.
 Therefore, these stockholders may be able to determine all matters requiring stockholder approval, and the entities affiliated with New Enterprise Associates alone, will have significant ability to influence decisions through their ownership position.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that certain stockholders may feel are in their best interest as one of our stockholders.